 He sounded sober, thoughtful, and optimistic when I asked him about his life: He said he was a veteran of the Air Force with a “nervous disorder”, and just turned 62, which meant he needed to finish applying for retirement benefits.
 He sometimes visited a shelter but mostly slept in a sleeping bag outdoors.
-He had lived all over the country–including homeless in frigid Minnesota, where he realized “it was always summer in Santa Barbara”, so decided to make his way here.
+He had lived all over the country–including homeless in frigid Minnesota when he realized “it was always summer in Santa Barbara”, and decided to make his way here.

 Right after he told my friend and I about how people can sometimes be cruel toward the homeless, a young woman approached him.
-She leaned down and handed him a carry-out plate holding several slices of pizza, asking, “Would you like some dinner?”
+She leaned down and handed him a carry-out plate holding several slices of pizza and said, “Would you like some dinner?”

 I yelled toward her as she walked southward, “That was so nice of you!”
 (I immediately wish I’d gotten a photo of the kind act.)

 As we continued chatting, and he enjoyed his meal, a voice boomed out from the dim light, “Steve-O!”
 A fellow homeless man, greeted Steve with gusto.
 The jolly black man said he was liquored-up and doing well.
 Steve-O immediately offered to share his pizza.
 The guy was grateful, and then moved on down the sidewalk.